Medium amplitude model for internal waves over large topography variation: Asymptotic models for internal waves

-In this section, we construct a new Green-Naghdi model in the Camassa-Holm regime ($\epsilon=\OO(\sqrt{\mu})$) but taking into account large variations in topography, thus relaxing any smallness assumption on the amplitude topographic variations parameter $\beta$.
-This is more reasonable in ocean beds.
-In fact, we suppose that there exists $\beta_{max}< \infty$ such that
+In this section, we build a new (modified) GNCH model ($\epsilon=\OO(\sqrt{\mu})$) from the ``original" model~\eqref{eq1}.
+Taking into account large topographic variations, we relax the smallness assumption on the amplitude topographic variations parameter $\beta\sim1$, contrary to~\cite{IsrawiLteifTalhouk15,LteifIsrawi18}.
+This makes more sense in ocean beds.
+In fact, we assume that there is a $\beta_{max}< \infty$ such that

-Using the following asymptotic expansion: $\dfrac{1}{1-X}=1+X+\OO(X^2)$ with $X\ll 1$, one gets:
+Using the following asymptotic expansion: $\frac{1}{1-X}=1+X+\OO(X^2)$ with $X\ll 1$, one gets: